 Situated at an altitude of around 6,600 feet and nestled amidst three imposing volcanoes, Cerro Verde is home to an abundance of plant and animal life, especially birds—the park is a nesting ground for 17 species of hummingbirds alone.
 We’ll have some time to explore the rain forest this morning, and cap our stay with a discovery of Izalco Volcano, which—prior to entering a period of dormancy in 1966—was known as the “Lighthouse of the Pacific” due to its near-continuous eruptions for the previous 160 years.

 After lunch on your own, we’ll visit the village of Ataco, renowned both for the colorful weavings produced by the villagers, and the elaborate murals that adorn many buildings throughout the town.
-Enjoy some free time this evening to explore more of the village, or perhaps the lush mountain landscape surrounding our hotel before returning to Ataco for a Farewell Dinner at a local restaurant with your fellow travelers.
+Enjoy some free time this evening to explore more of the village, or perhaps the lush mountain landscape surrounding our hotel before returning to Ataco for a Farewell Dinner at our hotel.

 We check out of our hotel this morning and travel through the towns of Juayua, Nahuizalco, Sonsonate, Izalco along the Ruta de las Flores (Flower Route).
 We arrive in San Salvador, the capital city of El Salvador and the second-largest city in Central America, in time for lunch on our own.
 This afternoon, we meet the rest of our traveling companions and begin our adventure along the Route of the Maya.